mgrider/SKHexGrid/README.md

 * Add a periodic shading type, that uses the secondary color only every 2 or 3 cells (The 2-away version would be similar to 3-color, just only using 2-colors.)
 * Allow for coloring the edges of the board
+* Ideas & issues that involve grids that scroll off the edge of the screen (without using the transform)
+  - fix resolution "blurriness" when zooming in on large grids
+  - An example that does not "fit" to the screen size, and instead is much larger and scrolls off-screen in all directions
+  - An option that "tiles" the configured grid (only some configurations will tile perfectly)
+  - Allow toggling between "fitting the grid on the screen" and "select a radius for each cell"
+    - see ["drawing the grid"](https://github.com/fananek/hex-grid#drawing-the-grid) in the hex-grid README
+  - one idea for this has been started on the `anchor-position` branch

 ### Some ideas more suitable for the main hex-grid project

 * remove `Cell` `isOpaque` and `isBlocked` properties in favor of attributes with the same names
   - write optional "where" clauses for all the functions that use them instead.
 (This would allow the API to return all cells neighboring a cell _where_ an attribute is true, or to find a path of cells sharing an attribute, similar.)
-* move each of the shading-type algorithms to functions on hex-grid
+* move each of the shading-type algorithms to functions on `hex-grid`